searsam1/java-tutorials/README.md

 ---

 # digitRoot
-##### *Create a function that takes a number and returns one digit that is the result of summing all the digits of the input number.
-When the sum of the digits consists of more than one digit, repeat summing until you get one digit.* [Digits Sum Root](https://edabit.com/challenge/KgR2JhEuGD7onbMLx)
+> ##### *"Create a function that takes a number and returns one digit that is the result of summing all the digits of the input number.
+When the sum of the digits consists of more than one digit, repeat summing until you get one digit."* <[Digits Sum Root](https://edabit.com/challenge/KgR2JhEuGD7onbMLx)>
 ---

 ```java